Do's and Don'ts for High School Juniors

 Junior year isn’t a time to kick back.
 Your GPA is important, obviously, but so is taking challenging courses.
 Most selective colleges want to see honors and AP courses on your transcript if they are available at your school.
 To show colleges you are ready for college-level work, it’s important to challenge yourself.
 Take the most difficult course load that you can handle and do as well as you can.

 College Fairs are one of the easiest ways to learn about many colleges at once, connect with admissions reps, and even get tips on applying to college.
 The National Association of College Admissions Counselors (NACAC) holds several college fairs throughout the year -- free of charge.
 During COVID, these fairs were held virtually.
 Now students can attend them in person or online.
 Your high school may also hold college fairs.

 The Preliminary SAT (or PSAT) is held in October of junior year.
 The PSAT not only provides practice for the SAT, it also qualifies students for the National Merit Scholarship.

-Although more than 1,600 colleges have adopted test-optional or test-blind admissions, most counselors still recommend that juniors study for and take the ACT or SAT, especially if they are applying to highly selective test-optional schools.
+Although many colleges have adopted test-optional or test-blind admissions, most counselors still recommend that juniors study for and take the ACT or SAT, especially if they are applying to highly selective test-optional schools.
 A good score – one that is at or above the average for that college’s freshman class -- will likely count in your favor even at a test-optional college.
 Test scores may also be required for some merit scholarships.